 There are many issues to address in order to allay any concerns you may have.
 Expense.
 Housing.
 Meals.
 Travel.
 Safety.
 As parents, we understand.
 Let’s go through them one by one.

-The workshop tuition for 2013 is $1100, which includes a single, furnished dorm room, three meals a day (dinner on Wednesday, through lunch on the second Friday), Confluence membership, transportation to evening events and to Confluence on Friday afternoon.
-Not included: transportation to and from Pittsburgh, Friday and Saturday hotel nights at the post-workshop convention hotel (Doubletree Hotel, Pittsburgh Airport) and Confluence weekend meals.
-Students can share contact information before the workshop, so joint travel to and from Pittsburgh is possible, and housing arrangements at the conference can possibly be combined.
+The workshop tuition for 2015 is $1200, which includes a single, furnished dorm room, three meals a day (dinner on Thursday, through breakfast on the second Sunday), and transportation to evening events (such as the readings at Barnes & Noble).
+Not included: transportation to and from Pittsburgh.
+Students can share contact information before the workshop, so joint travel to and from Pittsburgh is possible.

 The price of the workshop includes a private room (with door lock and key) in an air-conditioned suite containing four bedrooms, two baths, a fully-equipped kitchen and living room.
-There are computers in a campus computer lab that will be available for workshop use, but students are encouraged to bring their own laptop computer, if possible.
+Students are encouraged to bring their own laptop computer, if possible, and to let the staff know if they do not own one.
 Female and male students will be housed in separate areas.
-There are coin-op washers and dryers in each dorm.
+There are washers and dryers in each dorm.
 Each room is carpeted, and has a desk, chair, bureau, closet, twin bed and a window.
 Linens (towels, sheets, blankets) will be provided.
 The dorms are two stories tall and fairly new; one suite per dorm is equipped for the handicapped, and all buildings are handicap accessible.
-If your child plans to attend Confluence, all meal and housing expenses after lunch on Friday, July 22nd are extra.
-The students normally, via the student discussion group, work out room sharing arrangements at the con so, even though the con hotel rate is $95.00 per night, the per student expense can be much less.
-After the conference, we’ll see that each student gets directly to their transportation home.

 Meals during the workshop will normally be taken at the college cafeteria which has an extensive selection of food and drink, in an all-you-can-eat style: daily selections, which we can suggest to the cook for our workshop, and stationary set-ups including a pasta bar, a salad bar, a pizza station, dessert cart and Belgian waffle/ice cream station.
 Vegetarian students won’t have difficulty finding a healthy diet.